mongodb/docs/source/reference/collection-statistics.rst

 .. stats:: lastExtentSize

    The size of the last extent allocated.
-This value is affected by the "``scale``" factor.
+The "``scale``" factor affects this value.

 .. stats:: paddingFactor

    The amount of space added to the end of each document at insert time.
-   This padding factor is calculated automatically by the server and exists to prevent excessive document relocations.
+The server automatically calculates this padding factor, which exists to prevent excessive document relocations.

 .. stats:: flags

    "flags" : 1,

-TODO what are flags in collection stats.
+TODO what are flags in collectionstats.

 .. stats:: totalIndexSize

    The total size of all indexes.
-This value is affected by the "``scale``" factor.
+The "``scale``" factor affects this value.

 .. stats:: indexSizes

    This field specifies the key and size of every existing index on the collection.
-This value is affected by the "``scale``" factor.
+The "``scale``" factor affects this value.